lumberjoc/k8s-buildkite/README.md

 - `1-clusterrolebinding.yaml`: This file creates a ClusterRoleBinding to bind the ClusterRole to the Buildkite agent's ServiceAccount.
 - `2-serviceaccount.yaml`: This file creates the ServiceAccount for the Buildkite agent.

-- `hello-world-app/`: This is the root directory for your "Hello World" application.
-- `.buildkite/`: This directory contains the Buildkite pipeline configuration.
-  - `pipeline.yml`: This file defines the steps in your CI/CD pipeline, such as building the Docker image, pushing it to a registry, and deploying it to Kubernetes.
-- `Dockerfile`: This file contains the instructions for building the Docker image for your Go application.
-- `hello-world-app/1-deployment.yaml`: This Kubernetes manifest file defines the deployment for your "Hello World" application, specifying the number of replicas, container image, and other configurations.
-- `hello-world-app/0-service.yaml`: This Kubernetes manifest file defines a service to expose your "Hello World" application deployment to other pods or external traffic.
-- `main.go`: This is the source code file for your simple "Hello World" Go application.

 ## Step 1: Set up Kubernetes Cluster